 brew update # update internal list of packages and versions (including cask)

-brew search git # search for command-line utilities with "git" in the name
+brew search git # search for utilities and applications with "git" in the name

 brew info git # show package version, homepage URL, dependencies, options, etc.